jimwei1/Learning-Scorpion/README.md

 This is a submission for Assignemnt 7 for CS 396: Artificial Life at Northwestern University, Winter 2023 by Jim Wei.

+prob gonna use multiple diff dictionaries to generate all the diff branches, then just generate the same way as snake. will ask in class tmrw prob

 ## Random Behavior: